ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 ...
 ```

-# Calling .NET Library from Rust
+# Call .NET Library from Rust

 Nothing special here, just make sure that the library file has a proper ["soname"](https://en.wikipedia.org/wiki/Soname) with `lib` prefix (`libignite.so` in our case).